 - Product certification – UKAS reference number 0135

 We are also responsible for national type approval and verification of certain instruments under the Weights and Measures Act 1985.

-The equipment in the laboratories and chambers at our Teddington site is all fully traceable to national standards, operated in accordance with ISO/IEC 17025:2017, and available for research or pre-assessment testing.
+The equipment in the laboratories at our Teddington site is fully traceable to national standards, operated in accordance with ISO/IEC 17025:2017, and available for research or pre-assessment testing.

 We liaise closely with the legal metrology team in OPSS, whose guidance on the Weights and Measures Act 1985 and related matters will be relevant to many of our existing and potential customers.
 This extends to training and consultancy.

 - Measuring Instruments Regulations 2016 (S.I.
 2016 No 1153)

 - Non-Automatic Weighing Instruments (NAWI) Regulations 2016 (S.I.
 2016 No. 1152)

 - UK national type approval